chamaeleonidae/api/docs/concepts/errors.md

 # Errors

 The Chameleon APIs here are robust with 99.99% uptime and extensive monitoring.
-That being said, you can check our [Status Page](https://status.trychameleon.com) or reference the errors found here for more information.
+In case you are facing any error, you can check our [Status Page](https://status.trychameleon.com) or make use of the following error reference to have more information.

-## HTTP Status 403 :id=status-403
+## HTTP Status 403 (:id=status-403)

 Account token is not valid or has been revoked